rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 L = -cos(&Theta;) ln(*R*ₛ/*R*ₜ) / 0.5,

 Where &Theta; is the mean lidar scanning angle of all returns in the polygon.
-Here’s the code for implementing this model:
+Here’s some code which implements this model:
 {% highlight Python %}
 lambert_beer_extinction_coefficient_when_scan_angle_is_0 = 0.5 #assumes spherical leaf angle distribution.
 ground_elev_threshold = 0.05 #in m